pudly/schmopera-hugo/content/articles/talking-with-singers-robert-hayward.md

 We learn every day we rehearse or perform.
 When studying as a young singer patience is the biggest lesson.
 There were times I ran before I could walk and I know now when those times were.
 Try and find as many pairs of experienced ears to add to those of your teacher.
 Finding your true voice takes time.

-## If you didn’t sing for a living, what do you think you would do instead?
+## If you didn't sing for a living, what do you think you would do instead?

 Easy.
 I am a great fan of vintage transport, particularly buses.
 To have been a driver of a London Routemaster would have been heavenly!